nthucurry/gitbook/knowledge/cloud/azure/azlearn-basic.md

 #### AKS Scaling

 ## 10. Data Protection
+### File and Folder Backups
-### Azure Backup
+#### Azure Backup
 Azure Backup is the Azure-based service you can use to back up (or protect) and restore your data in the Microsoft cloud.
-Azure Backup replaces your existing on-premises or off-site backup solution with a cloud-based solution that is reliable, secure, and cost-competiwtive.
+Azure Backup replaces your existing on-premises or off-site backup solution with a cloud-based solution that is reliable (可靠的), secure, and cost-competiwtive (競爭的).

 ### Virtual Machine Data Protection
-- azure backup
+#### azure backup
+Azure Backup creates recovery points that are stored in geo-redundant recovery vaults.
+When you restore from a recovery point, you can restore the whole VM or just specific files.

-- azure site recovery
+#### azure site recovery
+Azure Site Recovery protects your VMs from a major disaster scenario when a whole region experiences an outage due to major natural disaster or widespread service interruption.
+You can configure Azure Site Recovery for your VMs so that you can recover your application with a single click in matter of minutes.
+You can replicate to an Azure region of your choice.
 - 用 recover service 備份 azure resource 時，必須為同 region

-- managed disk snapshots
+#### Managed Disk Snapshots
+In development and test environments, snapshots provide a quick and simple option for backing up VMs that use Managed Disks.

 ## 11. Monitoring
 ### Log Analytics